David8430/Iterative-protein-docking/README.md

-conformations = each contains the autodock fitted ligand atomic spatial coordinates in pdbqt for an individual autodock run (to the corresponding space vector) logs = each contains the results of an individual autodock run (to the corresponding space vector) results = the aggregated extracted numerical results In the Main Folder the parameter files for each individual space vector will be created.
+conformations = each contains the autodock fitted ligand atomic spatial coordinates in pdbqt for an individual autodock run (to the corresponding space vector) logs = each contains the results of an individual autodock run (to the corresponding space vector) results = the aggregated extracted numerical results In the Project Folder the parameter files for each individual space vector will be created.

 The algoritm requires:
 installed python (probably 3.12 or newer) with numpy and pandas packages